Oprah Winfrey Fast Facts

 1999 - Withdraws her name for consideration in the Daytime Emmy Awards.

-2000 - Winner of the Outstanding Made for Television Movie for "Oprah Winfrey Presents: Tuesdays with Morrie."
+2000 - Wins the Primetime Emmy Award for Outstanding Made for Television Movie for "Oprah Winfrey Presents: Tuesdays with Morrie."

 April 2000 - Launches "O, The Oprah Magazine," and the Oxygen Network.

-2002 - Wins the Bob Hope Humanitarian Award at the Primetime Emmys.
+2002 - Accepts the Bob Hope Humanitarian Award from the National Academy of Television Arts and Sciences.

 February 2003 - Becomes the first African-American woman on Forbes magazine's "World's Richest People" list, with a net worth of about $1 billion.